sfgabe/OITProjects/NotifyLCD_with_MQTT/README.md

 **Steps**

-- Modify the NotifyLCD.ino file with your MQTT details in Arduino and upload to the NodeMCU
+- Modify the NotifyLCD.ino file with your MQTT details in Arduino and upload to the NodeMCU.
-- Wire up according to the Fritzing diagram above
+- Wire up according to the Fritzing diagram above.
+You can make it neat by soldering the LED and resistor connection but you could also chain them with two of the dupont wires for a solderless build.
+Hot glue helps to make everything tidy as well.
-- Add the code as specified into your Home Assistant config for binary_sensors.yaml, switches.yaml, and automations.yaml
+- Add the code as specified into your Home Assistant config for binary_sensors.yaml, switches.yaml, and automations.yaml .
-- Restart Home Assistant
+- Restart Home Assistant.
-- Assemble into the stand or wherever you are putting it
+- Assemble into the stand or wherever you are putting it.
 - Enjoy the wealth of information at the wave of your fingertips!